1958 Quarter Value Checker: Errors List, “D” & No Mint Mark Worth

 1958 DCAM Quarter Value

-The deep cameo effect creates a striking three-dimensional appearance that’s immediately recognizable to collectors.
-These coins rank among the most visually dramatic Washington quarters ever produced, combining technical excellence with aesthetic beauty that commands serious collector attention.
+These coins rank among the most visually dramatic Washington quarters ever produced, combining technical excellence with the aesthetic beauty of the frosted cameo effect.
+Serious collectors compete intensely for finest-known examples at this designation level.

 1958 DCAM Quarter Price/Grade Chart